Rama Narayanan: Politics and other posts

 Narayanan was elected to the Tamil Nadu Legislative Assembly from Karaikudi constituency in 1989.

 He became the chairman of Tamil Nadu Eyal Isai Nataka Manram in late-1996.

 He has also headed the Tamil Film Producers Council (TFPC) for three consecutive elections, before resigning in 2011.

 Awards and recognition

 He has received the Kalaimamani award of the Government of Tamil Nadu.

 Death

-He died on 22 June 2014 at a Singapore hospital due to kidney-related ailments.
+Rama Narayanan died on 22 June 2014 at a Singapore hospital due to kidney-related ailments.